Undivided Love

 "Undivided Love" is a song by British singer Louise, released as the fourth single from her debut album, Naked (1996).
-Released on 19 August 1996, the song charted at number five in the United Kingdom and number 13 in Ireland.
-The song's music video was directed by Randee St. Nicholas.
+The song is co-written and produced by Simon Climie and was released on 19 August 1996 by EMI and 1st Avenue Records.
+It peaked at number five in the United Kingdom and number 13 in Ireland.
+The accompanying music video was directed by Randee St. Nicholas.
+Jon O'Brien of AllMusic described the song as "'80s-sounding", adding that it repeated the trick of "Naked".

-Critical reception

-Jon O'Brien from AllMusic described the song as "'80s-sounding", adding that it repeated the trick of "Naked".